brianw-dev/sales-tracker/README.md

 ### Purpose
-ticket-tracker is a tool for managing the selling of tickets
+sales-tracker is a tool tracking orders and managing sales.